 Looker users connect directly to Qubole using Qubole’s JDBC drivers.
 Once connected, analysts can leverage Looker’s modeling language, LookML to define and share a data model across the company.
 Looker enables each analyst to prototype new work and push to production, so business users can leverage this model to create and edit their own reports and dashboards.
 Effectively, Looker enables self-service for anyone to create custom reports from data processed in Qubole.
-The first time a query or a report is run, Qubole authenticates the Looker user and starts the big data engine (Presto or Hive), if it is not already running.
+The first time a query or a report is run, Qubole authenticates the Looker user and starts the big data engine (Presto), if it is not already running.
 After that, Qubole scales and manages the big data engine, running it only for the required time, thus saving users up to 40% in infrastructure cost.

 Here are major benefits of the Looker-Qubole integration:

 - It allows users to choose their preferred Big Data engine (Presto) to connect Looker and Qubole.